opentelekomcloud/docs-next/docs/blueprints/by-use-case/observability/aggregate-cce-logs-with-grafana-alloy-and-grafana-loki.md

 ## Installing Grafana Loki

 If you don't already have a Grafana Loki instance running, you can set it up first before proceeding with log aggregation.
-The installation process is covered in detail in the companion blueprint [Deploy Grafana Loki on CCE](/docs/blueprints/by-use-case/observability/deploy-grafana-loki-on-cce), which explains how to deploy Loki in microservices mode on Cloud Container Engine (CCE) with Open Telekom Cloud Object Storage (OBS) as the backend.
+The installation process is covered in detail in the companion blueprint [Deploy Grafana Loki on CCE](/docs/blueprints/by-use-case/observability/deploy-grafana-loki-on-cce), which explains how to deploy Loki in microservices mode on Cloud Container Engine (CCE) with T Cloud Public Object Storage (OBS) as the backend.
 Once Loki is up and running, you can continue here to install and configure Grafana Alloy and start collecting and centralizing logs from your CCE workloads.

 ## Installing Grafana Alloy